-- Click on the link on the right at the top of this page to get a membership form (2 pages) which you can print off and then complete.
-The completed form can be given to the Membership Secretary at the meeting or by post to address given on the form.
+- Click on the link on the right of this page to get a Membership Form which you can print off and then complete.
+The completed form can be given to the Membership Secretary at the meeting or by post with a cheque to the address shown on the form.

 You can be assured of a warm welcome!

 Hoylake, West Kirby & District U3A October 2019